WikiLeaks Reveals Grasshopper, the CIA's Windows Hacking Tool

 Nope, it got reinstalled from the EFI rootkit.

-At least it's free (Score:2, Informative)
+At least it's free (Score:3, Informative)

 Fortunately, all software authored by the federal government is automatically in the public domain, so perfectly legal to reverse engineer, copy, etc.